 - Delicious!
-Whether it’s Rich Chocolate or Smooth Vanilla, Kion Clean Protein is flavored with organic, natural ingredients, Himalayan pink salt, stevia for an unparalleled velvety, rich flavor.
-There’s also Purely Unflavored, which tastes great with just about anything.
+Whether it’s Rich Chocolate or Smooth Vanilla, Kion Clean Protein is made with with organic, natural flavor, Himalayan pink salt, and stevia for an unparalleled velvety, rich taste.
+There’s also Purely Unflavored, which goes great with just about anything.

 Kion Clean Protein—Pure, Grass-fed Whey Protein IsolateBuy Now

 * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

 © 2022 Kion.
 All rights reserved.